Why You Should Consider Breastfeeding Longer

 The biggest challenge many moms face is that dreaded reality: returning to work.

-“As if being a new mom isn’t hard enough, being a new working mom imposes even more stress,” Ms. Feldenkris says.
+“As if being a new mom isn’t hard enough, being a new working mom imposes even more stress,” says Dr. Wiswell.
 “It’s absolutely vital to prepare thoroughly, especially figuring out where you’ll pump and how you’ll need to adjust your schedule.”

 With the Affordable Healthcare Act, insurance now covers breast pumps, so it’s easier to get one that’s effective and fast.
 Workplaces with more than 50 hourly employees must provide both the time and a place to pump.

-“When stress levels go up, usually milk levels go down.”
+“When stress levels go up, usually milk levels go down,” says Dr. Wiswell.

 If you see your supply dwindling, don’t despair.
 Take action.

-If a supply boost is needed, options include:
+If a supply boost is needed, you have some options:

-Breastfeeding isn’t the norm for American moms.
-According to the Centers for Disease Control and Prevention, only 46.2 percent of infants are exclusively breastfed through three months.
-This rate drops to 25.5 percent at six months.
+Unlike many other countries, breastfeeding isn’t the norm for American moms.
+According to the Centers for Disease Control and Prevention, less than 50% of infants are exclusively breastfed through three months and this rate drops to about 25% at six months.

-“In the United States, breastfeeding has been unusual – that’s been the culture for generations.
-It’s hard to change that dynamic,” Ms. Feldenkris says.
+“In the United States, breastfeeding has been unusual because that’s been the culture for generations.
+It’s hard to change that dynamic,” says Dr. Wiswell.
 “When women look to their peers or communities, they don’t see many breastfeeding moms.”

 As a mom, it’s best to do what works.
 If you can’t exclusively breastfeed, you’ll still boost baby’s immunity by combining breastfeeding with formula.

-Likewise, Ms. Feldenkris stresses exclusively nursing moms need to be open-minded about their breastfeeding goals.
-Don’t let others discourage you from so-called “extended nursing,” or nursing longer than a year.
+Likewise, nursing moms need to be open-minded about their breastfeeding goals.
+Don’t let others discourage you from extended nursing, or nursing longer than a year.

-“If you’re surprised with how well it’s going, continue as long it works for you both – for however long you want,” she says.
+“If you’re surprised with how well it’s going, continue as long it works for you both and for however long you want,” says Dr. Wiswell.